getlantern/lantern/README.md

   -addr="": ip:port on which to listen for requests.
 When running as a client proxy, we'll listen with http, when running as a server proxy we'll listen with https (required)
-  -cloudconfig="": optional http(s) URL to a cloud-based source for configuration updates -cloudconfigca="": optional PEM encoded certificate used to verify TLS connections to fetch cloudconfig -configdir="": directory in which to store configuration, including flashlight.yaml (defaults to current directory) -country="xx": 2 digit country code under which to report stats.
+  -cloudconfig="": optional http(s) URL to a cloud-based source for configuration updates -cloudconfigca="": optional PEM encoded certificate used to verify TLS connections to fetch cloudconfig -configaddr="": if specified, run an http-based configuration server at this address -configdir="": directory in which to store configuration, including flashlight.yaml (defaults to current directory) -country="xx": 2 digit country code under which to report stats.
 Defaults to xx.
   -cpuprofile="": write cpu profile to given file -help=false: Get usage help
-  -instanceid="": instanceId under which to report stats to statshub -memprofile="": write heap profile to given file -parentpid=0: the parent process's PID, used on Windows for killing flashlight when the parent disappears -portmap=0: try to map this port on the firewall to the port on which flashlight is listening, using UPnP or NAT-PMP.
+  -instanceid="": instanceId under which to report stats to statshub.
+If not specified, no stats are reported.
+  -memprofile="": write heap profile to given file -parentpid=0: the parent process's PID, used on Windows for killing flashlight when the parent disappears -portmap=0: try to map this port on the firewall to the port on which flashlight is listening, using UPnP or NAT-PMP.
 If mapping this port fails, flashlight will exit with status code 50